When the weather seems to be working against you, make the most of these cosy pubs in Leeds…

 The Crooked Billet, Saxton, Tadcaster, North Yorkshire, LS24 9QN.

-A recent addition to Mill Hill, just around the corner from Leeds Train Station, Baht’ap is a proper Yorkshire boozer that’s been brought up to date.
-The front room promises old school styling, with plenty of places to pull up a pew, while out back you’ll find their ‘snug’ where you can hide away from the British weather with a Wilson’s of Crossgates pie or pasty and a pint in hand.
+Just around the corner from Leeds Train Station, The Waiting Rooms is a proper Yorkshire boozer that’s been brought up to date.
+The front room promises old-school styling, with plenty of places to pull up a pew, while out back you’ll find their ‘snug’ where you can hide away from the British weather with a pint and soak it up with a charcuterie board or a posh toastie.
 Beer is what they do best here, with a host of ales for you to choose from, as well as wines and spirits.

 5. The Rockingham Arms